knights-analytics/hugot/README.md

 ## Installation and usage

-Hugot can be used in two ways: as a library in your go application, or as a command-line binary.

 ### Choosing a backend

 Hugot supports pluggable backends to perform the tokenization and run the ONNX models.
 Currently, we support the following backends: